wlgs/wlgs/README.md

-My name is **Mikołaj** and I am an aspiring developer, currently exploring many roads of CS.
+My name is **Mikołaj** and I am an aspiring developer, currently exploring many roads of Computer Science.

 I have worked with